The Mark of Zorro chapter 35 The clash of blades again

 “It was a native brought word.”

-“And he did not tell your sergeant that Don had sent him?
+“And he did not tell your sergeant that Don Carlos had sent him?
 Did he not say that Don Carlos had slipped him the information in whispers while he was carrying his fainting wife to her room?
 Is it not the truth that Don Carlos did his best to hold me at his hacienda until the soldiers arrived, that I might be captured?
-Did not Don thus try to show his loyalty to the governor?”
+Did not Don Carlos thus try to show his loyalty to the governor?”

 “By the saints, Ramón, you never told me as much!” his excellency cried.